durgeshsamariya/100DaysofMachineLearning/README.md

 Last year I did 100 days and then due to some other commitments I was unable to continue.
 I am starting this challenge again this year and I will try to continue as long as I can.

+### Aim: At the end of this code challenge I will be able to

+- Grow from Zero to Hero in Data Science
+- Grow from Zero to Hero in Machine Learning
+- Master the major libraries and algorithms use for machine learning and Data science